fischermoseley/manta/doc/getting_started.md

 Lastly, we Manta can automatically generate a copy-pasteable Verilog snippet to instantiate Manta in your design by running `manta inst [config_file]`.
 For example, the following snippet is generated for the configuration above:

+> Note: The reset signal, `rst`, is an active HIGH signal.

 ```verilog
 manta manta_inst (
     .clk(clk),